-Pinterest Tips – Get An eBook to Set A Good Foundation
+Pinterest Tips – Get A Course to Set A Good Foundation

-I highly recommend starting with the eBook Pinteresting Strategies.
-Although Pinterest is always changing, this eBook will give you a strong foundation for Pinterest best practices.
+I highly recommend starting with the course Pinteresting Strategies.
+Although Pinterest is always changing, this course will give you a strong foundation for Pinterest best practices.

-After reading Pinteresting Strategies in less than 24 hours, and implementing as much as I could right then and there, I quickly saw traffic improvements overnight!
+After reviewing Pinteresting Strategies in less than 24 hours, and implementing as much as I could right then and there, I quickly saw traffic improvements overnight!